rasmusab/officialcocktails/officialcocktails.com/content/cocktails/last_word.md

 ![](/cocktail-images/last_word.jpeg)

-## Directions for how to make a Last word
+## Directions for how to make the Last word

 1. Gather all the necessary ingredients for the Last Word.
 2. Fill a shaker halfway with ice.